 Copies of letters concerning actions taken by the Committee on Academic Standards are placed in the students' folders in the registrar's and dean of students' offices.
 Summary records of the committee's actions are maintained by the dean for academic advising and support.

 A note of the committee's actions is kept as a part of the student's permanent academic record.
 The fact that a student has received a letter of warning or has been placed on conditional enrollment does not appear on copies of the student's transcript that are sent from the College.
-A student advised to withdraw or required to withdraw from Kenyon is given the opportunity to complete a Declaration of Withdrawal form.
-By so doing, the student will have voluntarily withdrawn from the College, and his or her transcript will so indicate.
-If a completed Declaration of Withdrawal form is not submitted by a student who is required to withdraw, the student's transcript will indicate "Required to withdraw: date."
+A student advised to withdraw from Kenyon is given the opportunity to complete a Declaration of Withdrawal form.
+By so doing, the student will have voluntarily withdrawn from the College.
+In both cases, the student's transcript will indicate "Date of Withdraw: date."

 College policy requires instructors to report academic deficiencies in the cases of first-year students, students on conditional enrollment, and others with deficient grades at the midpoint of each semester.
 A deficiency is defined as a C- level of performance or below.
 In addition, instructors are encouraged to report deficiencies for any student in case there is some cause for concern about the student's coursework.

 Progress reports are sent to the student's advisor and to the dean for academic advising and support.
 The advisor and/or dean for academic advising and support use these reports to counsel the student.
 Ordinarily, no action is taken by the committee at the time these midterm reports are submitted.
 At the end of each semester, instructors are required to comment in cases where they report a grade of C- or below.
 Progress reports are read by committee members and considered in their deliberations at the end of each semester.